Introduction

 Try not to do anything that could disturb or distract your fellow players while they play their shots.

-Banter is great but once a player begins their pre-shot routine, please be quiet.
+Banter is great, but once a player begins their pre-shot routine, please be quiet.
 This includes avoiding rattling your golf clubs, making practice swings, or generally walking about.
 It would also be helpful if you follow the flight of their shot and mark where it lands (near a tree, bunker, wall etc)

 1st Tee